 To qualify, your self-employed trading profits must be less than £50,000 and more than half of your income must come from self-employment.
 This is determined by at least one of the two conditions below being satisfied:

-You must also be trading in 2019/2020 and be trading when you apply, or would be except for Coronavirus.
-You must have lost trading/partnership trading profits due to Coronavirus.
+You must also have traded in both 2019/2020 and 2020/2021.
+You must be trading when you apply or would be except for Coronavirus.
+You must have lost trading/partnership trading profits due to Coronavirus and must declare that you intend to continue to trade, but reasonably believe that there will be a significant reduction in your trading profits due to Coronavirus.

 In addition, for those who are self-employed and have other income, they can only claim if the majority of their income is from self-employment.

-The Scheme will be in place by June and HMRC will contact the self-employed directly with details of the payment to be made and will pay directly into the recipient’s bank account with one instalment.
-In the meantime, the self-employed can continue to earn and this will not affect their ability to receive the grant under the Scheme.
-In June, they will receive three-months’ worth of payments.
+Once the claim has been submitted, you will be instantly notified if the grant has been approved.
+The grant will be paid within six working days directly into the recipient’s nominated bank account in one instalment.
+In the meantime, the self-employed can continue to earn and this will not affect their ability to receive these grants under the Scheme.

 The Chancellor stated on announcing the Scheme that the tax regime for the self-employed will be brought into line with the employed in future budgets, strongly hinting that National Insurance Contributions for the self-employed will be increased.